Jaws (James Bond): In films

-Jaws first appeared in the 1977 film The Spy Who Loved Me as a henchman to the villain, Karl Stromberg.
-He was an assassin, and is last seen swimming in the ocean after escaping from the Atlantis city ship on which Bond had killed Stromberg before it was torpedoed and sunk.
+Jaws first appeared in the 1977 film The Spy Who Loved Me as a henchman to the villain, Karl Stromberg (Curd Jürgens).
+He was an assassin, and is last seen swimming in the ocean after escaping from the Atlantis city ship on which James Bond (Roger Moore) had killed Stromberg before it was torpedoed and sunk.

-In the next film, Moonraker (1979), Jaws is employed by both Bond's unspecified enemy in the pre-credits sequence, and the main villain Hugo Drax.
+In the next film, Moonraker (1979), Jaws is employed by both Bond's unspecified enemy in the pre-credits sequence, and the main villain Hugo Drax (Michael Lonsdale).
 Jaws is evidently well known among criminals, as Drax is pleased to learn that Jaws is available to hire.
+In his second appearance Jaws changed from a ruthless and unstoppable killing machine to more of a comedic figure (commencing with the cable car sequence) and he eventually turns against Drax and helps Bond defeat him.

-In his second appearance Jaws changed from a ruthless and unstoppable killing machine to more of a comedic figure (commencing with the cable car sequence) and he eventually turns against Drax and helps Bond to defeat him.
 In addition to having steel teeth, Jaws was also gigantic and extremely strong, which forced Bond to be especially inventive while fighting him.
 In combat during The Spy Who Loved Me, Bond found himself caught in an unbreakable death grip by Jaws, who was about to fatally bite him; Bond escaped by using a broken electric lamp to send an electric shock through the assassin's teeth to stun him.
-In Moonraker he gains a girlfriend (Dolly) who is never seen to speak aloud and who is the primary reason for his reformation.
+In Moonraker he gains a girlfriend, Dolly (Blanche Ravalec), who is never seen to speak aloud and who is the primary reason for his reformation.